doug-moen/openscad2/rfc/Objects.md

 ```
 include parent(f(x) = $self.g(x) + $self.h(x));
 ```
 The special variable `$self` denotes the smallest enclosing object literal, or the object for the script file itself if referenced outside an object literal.
+The trick here is that a reference to `$self` in a base object is rebound when the base object is included in a derived object: now that same `$self` refers to the derived object.

 Now suppose that the new definition of 'f' needs to refer to the original 'f' from the base object.
 That's what `$super` is for.
 ```